 Degrees and Certifications:

 I am the youngest of six children and I am lucky to have all of my immediate family in the Tucson area.
-I have two children, an eleven year old named Benjamin Roland, and a precocious seven year old, Henry James.
+I have two children, a thirteen year old named Benjamin Roland, and a precocious nine year old, Henry James.
+We also recently adopted a silly pitbull from the pound.
+Her name is Stella and she is a handful to say the least.

 I received my Bachelor's degree in Education from Prescott College in 2000, and my Master's degree in Educational Leadership from NAU in 2003.
 I also completed administrative certification and over 90 hours of training in working with high potential students and twice exceptional learners.

 This is my seventeenth year at Wilson and I have a wide range of experience teaching Language Arts, Math, Science, and Social Studies to students in grades 5 through 8.
-I am thrilled with the subjects I am teaching this year: 6th grade Math and Social Studies/REACH.
+I am thrilled with the subjects I am teaching this year: 6th grade Math and AP math.

 I spent two summers in the early 2000s conducting research with a scanning electron microscope as part of the Materials Science & Engineering Department at the University of Arizona.
 I also spent the summer of 2010 training with NMSU and NASA, facilitating a group of middle school students who submitted a science experiment to NASA and won a spot on a rocket launched into Earth's atmosphere.
 I have been able to meaningfully integrate my personal experiences with language, math, and science into the regular classroom setting.